saidolsol/mensabot_js/README.md

 If a cafeteria also offers dinner, the displayed menu changes at 14:00.
 The menus of the other cafeterias remain unchanged.

-I set up a cronjob to restart the program every night to update the JSONs.
+We set up a cronjob to restart the program every night to update the JSONs.

 The opening hours are saved as a string in an object and have to be edited manually.
 Therefore, they are not always up to date.

-If a user is asking for a menu, which the bot cannot provide (for example on weekends or holidays or because someone from the cafeteria messed up), she or he will receive an error.
+If a user is asking for a menu, which the bot cannot provide (for example on weekends or holidays or because someone from the cafeteria messed up), she or he will receive a message explaining.

 ### The infrastructure

-I'm hosting the bot on a VM (Ubuntu) provided by the [SOSETH](http://sos.ethz.ch/ressorts/vsos/), a student's organization at the ETH.
+We're hosting the bot on a VM (Ubuntu) provided by the [SOSETH](http://sos.ethz.ch/ressorts/vsos/), a student's organization at the ETH.

 ### The future